jonboiser/atom-egghead-react-snippets/README.md

 ## Snippets

 Go to [ReactSublimeSnippets](https://github.com/joemaddalone/ReactSublimeSnippets) for a table of all the snippets.

-Currently, due to how _atomizr_ converts Sublime Text snippets, the autocomplete pop-up does not provide a useful description to the right of the snippet; I've submitted an issue with _atomizr_'s author and hope to release a new version with descriptions.
+## Roadmap

+* Make snippets compliant with AirBnB style guide.
+* Add any new APIs from React v15.
+* Convert tabs to spaces to handle (maybe).
+* Add snippets for redux (maybe).
+* Edit descriptions to make them easier to read in Atom.

+Contributions are welcome!